Back to resources

 Policy statement

-FYA is committed to protecting children from harm, exploitation and abuse.
-FYA staff, volunteers and contractors must, at all times, treat all children with dignity and respect and must endeavor to actively promote and prioritise the right of every child to feel physically and emotionally safe.
+FYA is committed to protecting young people from harm, exploitation and abuse.
+FYA staff, volunteers and contractors must, at all times, treat all young people with dignity and respect and must endeavour to actively promote and prioritise the right of every young person to feel physically and emotionally safe.

-This Child Safeguarding Policy is guided by the following principles:
+This Safeguarding Policy is guided by the following principles:

 Principle